-The council is not VAT registered.
-I checked the reclaim for the period ending 30 June 2020 which showed a refund position of £2,068.28.
-There were no identifiable errors.
-The refund amount was received by the council on 21 July 2020.
+The council is not VAT registered and completes reclaims via a VAT 126 claim form.
+The last VAT reclaim was for the period 1 July to 30 September 2021 inclusive and showed a refund position of £1,072.92.
 The council is up to date with its postings.